To: Students, Families, Faculty and Staff

 From: Lisa Marx, CRNP, Director Health Services

-As we approach the 2017-2018 Academic year when students will return return to campus, I want to share with you information from the federal Centers for Disease Control that relates to Meningitis.
-We have seen no cases of meningococcal symptoms in Washington College students, faculty or staff, but want to share this advisory to answer any questions you may have about how the disease spreads and who is at risk.
+Now that the 2017-2018 Academic year is in full swing, I want to share with you information from the federal Centers for Disease Control that relates to Meningitis.
+We have seen no cases of meningococcal disease in Washington College students, faculty or staff, but want to share this advisory to answer any questions you may have about how the disease spreads and who is at risk.

 The advisory states: “CDC does not recommend a change in normal activity to avoid contact with the affected universities or their students.
 Good hygiene practices such as hand washing, and coughing or sneezing into the arm are recommended.
 The licensed quadrivalent meningococcal vaccines are recommended for all adolescents 11 through 18 years old and first-year college students living in residence halls, but these vaccines do not protect against serogroup B, the serogroup that caused the Princeton University and UCSB cases.”
 The serogroup B meningococcal vaccine is now available in the U.S. and is highly recommended for all college students.
-At this point, Maryland Law only requires immunization against Meningitis A.
+At this point, Maryland Law does not require immunization against Meningitis B only Type A.

 Sporadic cases of meningococcal disease are not unusual on residential campuses.
 Although anyone can get meningococcal disease, adolescents and college students who live in dormitories are at an increased risk.
 The bacteria that cause meningococcal disease are less infectious than the viruses that cause the flu.
 To prevent the spread of any respiratory disease, it is always recommended that you practice good hygiene habits: Cover your cough to prevent the spread of infection to others, disinfect hands often with soap and water or hand sanitizer (especially before eating), and avoid sharing items like utensils and water bottles that are contaminated with saliva.